Israeli student subjected to foul-mouthed anti-Semitic tirade on New York subway

 “We have confidence that once the District Attorney's office gets all the facts and completes its investigation, it will prosecute this crime as the hate crime it is,” said Reich, who is with the Lawfare Project, a Jewish civil rights advocacy group that provides legal assistance to members of the Jewish community who have been targeted because of their faith.

-Police told Fox News Ali, who has been arrested in New York City six times before, was intoxicated when she was arrested on Thursday night.
+Police told Fox News Ali, who has been arrested in New York City six times before, mostly for assault, was intoxicated when she was arrested on Thursday night.

 CLICK HERE TO GET THE FOX NEWS APP